d-SEAMS/PydSEAMSlib/docs/source/index.md

 # PydSEAMSlib: python bindings for d-SEAMS

-[d-SEAMS](https://dseams.info/) is a tool for the analysis of molecular dynamics trajectories which is specifically able to qualitatively classify ice structures in both strong-confinement and bulk systems. ``PydSEAMSlib`` makes d-SEAMS user friendly and accessible to the larger Scientific Python ecosystem.
+[d-SEAMS](https://dseams.info/) (Deferred Structural Elucidation Analysis for Molecular Simulations) is a tool for the analysis of molecular dynamics trajectories which is specifically able to qualitatively classify ice structures in both strong-confinement and bulk systems {cite:t}`idx-goswamiDSEAMSDeferredStructural2020`. ``PydSEAMSlib`` makes d-SEAMS user friendly and accessible to the larger Scientific Python ecosystem.

 ```{note}
 Historically, in 2023, the project was initiated under the name ``PySeams``, which could not be registered on PyPI due to naming similarities, so the project in 2024 switched to its current name, ``PydSEAMSlib``.
 ```

-# Standard installation instructions
+# Installation

 ```{code-block} sh
 git clone https://github.com/d-SEAMS/PydSEAMSlib.git